Trump campaign staff on 2020 election lies: ‘fan the flame’

 “Here’s the deal: Comms is going to continue to fan the flame and get the word out about Democrats trying to steal this election.
 We’ll do whatever they need.
 Just be on standby if there’s any stunts we need to pull,” Iverson said.

 Iverson is now the Midwest regional director for the Republican National Committee.
-He deferred questions about the meeting to the RNC, whose spokesperson, Keith Schipper, declined comment.
+He deferred questions about the meeting to the RNC, whose spokesperson, Keith Schipper, declined comment because he had not heard the recording.

 The former campaign official and Republican operative who provided a copy of the recording to the AP was in the meeting and recorded it.
 The operative is not authorized to speak publicly about what was discussed and did not want to be identified out of concern for personal and professional retaliation, but said they came forward because Trump is mounting a third attempt for the White House.